 As a provider of a data-driven and machine-learning based attribution modeling solution, we have the capability to calculate the answer.
 Specifically, we looked at all Adtriba clients to see how many conversions would be attributed to a channel based on last-click.
 We then compared this last-click attribution to the number of conversions attributed to the same channel according to the Adtriba attribution model.

-Additionally we also looked at how much the number differed to three other common static attribution models: first-click, linear and u-shaped (for details on these models read this post).
+Additionally we also looked at how much the number differed to three other common static attribution models: first-click, linear and u-shaped.
 The majority of marketers we speak to uses last-click attribution.
 But some also apply alternatives such as these static rules, because they seem less wrong than last-click.

 For Organic Search and Social seems to be a trend of overvaluation through all static attribution models, but other than that there are no clear patterns that could be identified when looking at these stats.
 This indicates the aspect of arbitrariness of static attribution models.